MPierre9/InfraDemo/README.md

 Below is some components that make up this project.

 **Note:** due to time a couldn't create exactly everthing I wanted, but will continue to build this out more extensively (have some ideas besides the infra diagram hosting).
 The first thing I'll likely add after is CI/CD, want to try using Jenkins and contrast that with Github actions (I've heard good things of both but mainly used Gitlab CI and Amazons internal CI/CD tools).
+There's a lot of commits as well because I'm using a bastion host to run kubectl and helm commands that pulls this repo.

 # Components